mukthaK/expensify-fullstack-capstone-react/README.md

 ![Adding habit](https://github.com/mukthaK/habit-tracking-full-stack-capstone/blob/master/website-images/addHabit.png "Adding Habit")

-## User Cases ???
+## User Cases
-This app is designed for individual users who would like to cultivate new habit and track their habits.
+This app is designed for individual users who would like to track their spending.
+Expensify helps in splitting cost of a bill.
+The app maintains a running total so that you can pay each other at once!

 ### UI Flow ???
 ![UI Flow handwritten draft](https://github.com/mukthaK/habit-tracking-full-stack-capstone/blob/master/github-images/uiflow.png)